Michael Sturek, Ph.D.

 |Research (scroll down)||Coworkers||Publications|

 Overall description of our many research projects is found in the Global Description.
 The next section is Ossabaw Miniature Swine.
 Following that section are links to videos.
-Please allow several seconds for videos to play; longer if you are accessing this web page from a slower telephone modem.
+Please allow several seconds for videos to play; longer if you are accessing this web page from a slower connection.
 More description of the content of videos is provided in the video tour below.

 Global Description of Translational Medicine Research Program